 If you have any questions about this release of academic information, please contact the Center for Student Involvement.

-- Must be in good standing and not on probation of any kind.
+- Must be in good standing and must not be on academic, disciplinary, or administrative probation.

-- Undergraduate students must maintain a minimum overall 2.0 grade point average each semester.
+- Undergraduate students must maintain a minimum overall 2.0 grade point average (GPA) each semester.

-- Graduate students must maintain a minimum 3.0 grade point average each term to be considered in good standing.
+- Graduate students must maintain a minimum 3.0 GPA each term to be considered in good standing.

-Students holding more than this number of units are ineligible for minor student government office.
+Students holding more than this number of units are ineligible for holding student organization officer positions.

-Each officially recognized student organization must have a university advisor who is either a faculty member or professional staff member.
+Each officially recognized student organization must have a university advisor who is either a faculty member or professional staff member who is an employee of Cal State LA or one of its auxiliaries.
 Part-time faculty and professional staff can serve as advisors.
-Advisors must be Cal State LA employees and may not be auxiliary (e.g. University Student Union, University Auxiliary Services or Associated Students, Inc.) employees.
-Student organizations may have an advisory board composed of community members or alumni, however at least one advisor must be a faculty or professional staff member of Cal State LA.
+The Vice President of Student Life or designee may remove an advisor from their student organization-related responsibilities as needed to ensure that the educational purpose of student organizations is met, or in the interests of student health, safety, and welfare.
+Student organizations may have an advisory board composed of community members or alumni, however, at least one advisor must be a faculty or professional staff member of Cal State LA.

 CSI, in compliance with CSU Executive Order 1068, conducts student organization advisor eligibility reviews and provides advisors with updated information and training on how to serve as an advisor.
 For more information regarding advisor eligibility requirements and resources please contact CSI at 323-343-5110.